tlevine/scarsdale-data/grandma/readme.md

 is almost enough informamtion to calculate the tax she paid; all that's missing is her exemptions.

+In some cases, I used the value from the bill rather than the pamphlet.
+In some cases, this is because I had begun collecting data from the bills before I had realized the pamphlet existed.
+In other cases, it is because the pamphlet was missing.
+I am missing data for four tax rates (`NA`) for which my grandmother had neither the pamphlet or the bill.

 ### Estimated market value
 Each year, a figure is provided to estimate the market value of a house given the assessed value of a house; it is called the "percent to estimate